by Dr. Lawrence Wilson

 Impaired protein synthesis due to low zinc or high copper is also why some women develop stretch marks, baldness at times, spider veins, varicose veins, digestive problems and many, many other telltale signs of low zinc.
 These indicate stress and copper imbalance, at the very least, and may indicate other problems with protein synthesis.

 “Gathering firewood” pattern.
 Phosphorus may decrease on a retest if the body eliminates lead, mercury or perhaps some other toxic metal.
 This occurs commonly during a nutritional balancing program.
-It is not a problem, at all.
+It is not a problem.

 In these cases, toxic metals, especially lead, had been displacing the phosphorus level upwards.
 As the toxic metal is eliminated from the body, the hair phosphorus decreases to where it should be.
 This phenomenon is called displacement.

-”On fire” pattern.
+”On fire” or “perking up” pattern.
 This is defined as an increase in the hair phosphorus of 2 mg% or more on a retest.
 This is an excellent sign, indicating better vitality and improved speed of protein biosynthesis.

 “Moving fast” pattern.
-This is a retest hair analysis pattern when a person is following a nutritional balancing program.
+This is an excellent development pattern.
+It is not common, but occasionally occurs on a retest hair analysis pattern when a person is following a nutritional balancing program.
 It consists of:

 1. A hair phosphorus level greater than 16 mg%.